 King Thomas’ job was to have people immigrate from satan’s kingdom into Christ’s new spiritual Kingdom.

-King Andrew — he came to , to
+King Andrew — he came to Ukraine, to Crimea

 King Andrew’s job was to have influence over the heathen in that region.